 This programme was formally launched at a ministerial conference hosted by the Prime Minister of Jordan under the patronage of King Abdullah II at the Dead Sea on 6-7 February 2005.
 Prime ministers and ministers from 18 Arab countries endorsed a declaration setting out the objectives and plans for implementation of the programme.
 The Secretary-General of the OECD, the Secretary-General of the Arab League, the Assistant Director of UNDP, officials from the European Union, and representatives from many OECD countries attended the launching conference.

-The Governance of Public Finance component of the MENA Initiative is chaired by Martin Kelleners, Federal Ministry of Finance, Germany, and co-chaired by Mr. Mårten Blix, Director, Budget Department, Ministry of Finance of Sweden.
+The Governance of Public Finance component of the MENA Initiative is chaired by Ronnie Downes, Department of Public Expenditure and Reform, Ireland.